shahtaj-qasim/Ticket-Management-Restful/README.md

 ### Note:
 1. For running GRPC on client and server, go to Run -> Edit Configurations, pass argument "grpc localhost 80" for client.
 And pass argument "grpc localhost 80" for server
 2. For running REST on client and server, go to Run -> Edit Configurations, pass argument "rest" for client.
 And pass argument "rest" for server
+3. While searching, do write page number and number of tickets, these are mandatory fields for search